msakni22/Viola-Jones-Framework/README.md

 $N_{x,2h} = 23 + 21 + 19 ... + 1 = 144$<br>
 Similarly, for the height, the number of possible positions $n_{y}(height_{feature}) = 300$<br>
 Consequently, the total number of combinations for positioning the horizontal two-rectangle feature is<br>
-$N_{2h} = $N_{x,2h} \times $N_{y,2h} = 144 \times 300 = 43200$<br>
+$N_{2h} = N_{x,2h} \times N_{y,2h} = 144 \times 300 = 43200$ <br>

 When summing all these, the total number of valid combinations for the x-coordinate positioning alone is significant.
 The same logic applies to the other features, yielding many possible combinations.
-This leads to over 160,000 features being calculated within this window, as claimed in the paper, making the computation of pixel differences for all features extremely expensive.<br>$
+This leads to over 160,000 features being calculated within this window, as claimed in the paper, making the computation of pixel differences for all features extremely expensive.<br>

 To mitigate this computational cost, the concept of an integral image (or summed-area table) was introduced.
 An integral image provides a fast and straightforward method to calculate the value of any Haar-like feature.
 Instead of computing the sum at every pixel, it uses sub-rectangles and creates array references for each of these sub-rectangles.
 These references are then used to compute the Haar features efficiently.